NoahFinberg/insight_extractor/README.rst

 ----------------

 This insight extraction model benefitted from the hard work of many of our team members at Considdr.
 In particular, hand labeling thousands and thousands of sentences and cross-validating those labels across members of our team was an especially grueling effort.
 Thank you to Hailey Wahl, Kevin Lane, Derek Yau, and Eddie Korando for all your help here.

+A special thank you to Gaurav Sood who encouraged us to share our model with the broader community and who helped walk us through best practices for packaging ML models.

 We also heavily utilized the following resources in build our CNN model.